Policy Number: VI-4.00(A)

 - The Senior Vice President and Provost may consult with the Academic Planning Advisory Committee (APAC) during the initial review of proposals for Philanthropic and Honorific Namings of Programs.

-- The Senior Vice President and Provost, in consultation with the administrative unit head(s) of the Program to be named, will determine whether a formal review of the proposal by the Senate Programs, Curricula, & Courses (PCC) Committee and the Senate Executive Committee (SEC) should be initiated.
+- The Senior Vice President and Provost, in consultation with the administrative unit head(s) of the Program to be named, will determine whether a formal review of the proposal by the Program Naming Committee should be initiated.

 - Facilities Naming Procedures